-- a In carrying out the Local Authority's own functional work there is every reason to ensure a high standard of workmanship is attained with the use of quality materials; - b As a constituent part of the Local Authority the Direct Labour Organisation is in a position to appreciate the Authority's needs and requirements.
-In this way a good working relationship is developed with the service departments; - c The Direct Labour Organisation can develop a specialist knowledge of the Local Authority's physical resources, eg Housing Schemes, Schools, Libraries and other public buildings and can carry appropriate stocks of materials which a Contractor would find difficult or impossible to obtain; - d The Direct Labour Organisation resources are directly available at short notice for emergency and other priority situations;
+- a In carrying out the Local Authority's own functional work there is every reason to ensure a high standard of workmanship is attained with the use of quality materials; - As a constituent part of the Local Authority the Direct Labour Organisation is in a position to appreciate the Authority's needs and requirements.
+In this way a good working relationship is developed with the service departments; - The Direct Labour Organisation can develop a specialist knowledge of the Local Authority's physical resources, eg Housing Schemes, Schools, Libraries and other public buildings and can carry appropriate stocks of materials which a Contractor would find difficult or impossible to obtain: - d The Direct Labour Organisation resources are directly available at short notice for emergency and other priority situations;

-- e Supervision of Direct Labour employees is easier than the supervision of a number of contractors on scattered jobs; - The Direct Labour Organisation can be used in preference to Contractors on Cost Plus Contracts which are difficult to schedule or on Daywork Rates which can turn out to be very expensive; - g The Direct Labour Organisation is available under all conditions including an expanding economy.
-When Contractors have a great deal of work they may be unwilling to tender or will only be prepared to submit inflated prices; - h The existence of a Direct Labour Organisation discourages overcharging by Contractors and may help to discourage price rings;
+- e Supervision of Direct Labour employees is easier than the supervision of a number of contractors on scattered jobs; - f The Direct Labour Organisation is available under all conditions including an expanding economy.
+When Contractors have a great deal of work they may be unwilling to tender or will only be prepared to submit inflated prices; - g The existence of a Direct Labour Organisation discourages overcharging by Contractors and may help to discourage price rings.